 The NIHR Oxford CRF Steering Group provides executive and strategic management of the NIHR facilities.
 The Steering Group will provide the Scientific and Deliverability Review (SDRC) function by reviewing new business applications, conducting a proportionate risk assessment, and establish if studies can be effectively implemented in the facilities of the network.
 The Committee will also consider which facilities within the network are suitable for conduct of the proposed study.
 The committee is made up of representatives from: key stakeholders; the Joint Research Office (both University and Trust representatives); and Patient representatives.
-Details of the committee's role are provided in OR-SOP-005\Steering Group Charter.
+Details of the committee's role are provided in OR-SOP-005\NMC Charter.

-5.3 OXFORD EMCRF OPERATIONS GROUP
+5.2 NIHR OXFORD CRF OPERATIONS GROUP

-The Oxford EMCRF Operations Group is primarily responsible for the implementation of the strategy for the facility and maintenance of the quality system and of day-to-day oversight of the operational policies within the EMCRF.
+The CRF Operations Group is primarily responsible for the implementation of the strategy for the facility and maintenance of the quality system and of day-to-day oversight of the operational policies within the CRF.
+Members include (but are not limited to) the Operational Lead; Quality Assurance Coordinator; Administrator; Senior Research Nurse.
 Examples of the work of this committee include: